- About ASTI

 - Operation of Schools

-This is my fifth year teaching in the same school.
+This is my fourth year teaching in the same school.
 The first year I covered for a colleague who was on leave, but since then I have had my own hours.
 Iím still on a fixed-term contract this year but wonder if I should now have a CID?
 How do I go about getting one?

 I have had a number of fixed-term contracts: am I entitled to a CID?